cjdelisle/econet-linux-wiki/Bootloader/bbt-bmt.md

 - When a block fails to read, or shows sufficient ECC corrected errors to be worth replacing:
   1. A free block is selected from the reserve pool.
   2. Data is copied (if possible) to the new block.
+  3. The block is marked in it's OOB data area with a back-reference to the worn out block (allowing reconstruction of the BMT).
-  3. The BMT is updated with the new mapping.
+  4. The BMT is updated with the new mapping.
-  4. The worn block is marked bad.
+  5. The worn block is marked bad.
 - Remapping can occur during reads or writes if enabled, but if the copy fails, data will be silently lost, the user will suddenly begin reading the newly erased remap block.

 ## Drivers